Abdikhafar-hub/BiogexRecords/README.md

 # Biogex Pharma

-This repository contains the source code for the Biogex Pharma web application, built using React and
+This repository contains the source code for the Biogex Pharma web application, built using React an

 ## Project Structure